 Security deposits can insulate you from damages caused to your property by pets.
 We generally encourage landlords, property managers, and HOAs to charge the maximum security deposit allowed by state law.
 This is especially true if you're going to allow people to have pets.
 Some states allow landlords to charge an additional "pet deposit," which, on average, ranges from 40 to 80 percent of the monthly rent.
 Part or all of that deposit may be refundable, depending on your local laws.
 These deposits can be held to cover any routine or accidental damages cause by someone's four-legged friend.

-Consideration #10: Pet-Friendly Units Can Take Longer to Refesh
+#10: Pet-Friendly Units Can Take Longer to Refresh

 Even the most well-behaved pets can cause substantial wear and tear to units.
 As a result, pet-friendly units can take longer to make rent-ready.
-For example, I purchased an apartment once where a police officer had lived with his K-9 dog.
-The dog was lovely, but it wasn't until after he moved out that I started to notice all of the small wear and tear--which, in aggregate, took a lot of effort to repair.
-There were small scratches on the doors, a few bite marks on window sills, and I think it took two years before the last of the dog hair was completely out of the HVAC system!
-And I consider myself lucky: Animals can also bring smells that can be tough to get out.
+For example, a buyer purchased an apartment once where a police officer had lived with his K-9 dog.
+The dog was lovely, but it wasn't until after he moved out that the resident noticed all of the small wear and tear—which, in aggregate, took a lot of effort to repair.
+There were small scratches on the doors, a few bite marks on window sills, and took two years before the last of the dog hair was completely out of the HVAC system.
+Animals can also bring smells that can be tough to get out.
 So if you're planning to allow pets, just build in enough time to make units rent-ready before releasing down the line.

 If you're struggling to create or enforce a pet policy, consider hiring a property manager.
 An experienced property manager will be well-versed in how to handle furry friends of all shapes and sizes.
 When you're ready to search for a property manager in your area, All Property Management will be here to help.